ahmedamine12/Blog-Application/README.md

 # Blog App

 The Blog App is a basic web application that allows users to create, view, and manage blog posts.
-It provides a platform for bloggers to share their thoughts and ideas with the community, it's always still under developement.
+It provides a platform for bloggers to share their thoughts and ideas with the community, it's always still under developement it is a way to learn how to use Redux and Saga technologie.

 ## Features